U.S. Stocks Slip as Tech Sector Remains Under Pressure

 During a slow news week as the second quarter comes to an end, "what matters most is Fedspeak," said Kathy Lien, head of forex strategy at BK Asset Management.

-Earlier, Australian equities were 0.1% lower as gains among major banks and miners were offset by declines in utilities and consumer shares.
-Korea's Kospi edged up 0.1% to another record close, while Japan's Nikkei added 0.4% following an earlier decline in the yen against the dollar.
+Earlier, Korea's Kospi edged up 0.1% to another record close, while Japan's Nikkei added 0.4% following an earlier decline in the yen against the dollar.

-The dollar hit its best level against the Japanese currency in a month, briefly trading above Yen112 before retreating.
-The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was last down 0.3%, with the dollar up 0.1% against the yen.

-The British pound was up 0.3% at $1.2756 after the Bank of England's Financial Policy Committee on Tuesday said in its financial stability report that there are "pockets of risk" in the financial system that warrant vigilance from regulators and lenders.

 Write to Riva Gold at riva.gold@wsj.com